E-commerce revolution drives European retail IPO rush

 Those dynamics would likely drive investor appetite if Europe's biggest online fashion retailer Zalando decides to proceed with a multi-billion euro float this year in what could be the continent's biggest technology offering since 2000.

-Another potential IPO candidate is the Cdiscount online business of French retailer Casino (CASP.PA).
+Another potential IPO candidate is the Cdiscount online business of French retailer Casino.

 However, some observers urge caution given lofty valuations for e-commerce, particularly as established chains fight back with their own online sales, leveraging store networks to provide more flexible delivery options than pure players.